-With so many small businesses struggling to survive the pandemic, the last thing any S-Corporation or shareholder wants to have to deal with is a big tax bill in 2021.
+With so many small businesses struggling to survive the pandemic, the last thing any S-Corporation or shareholder wants to have to deal with is a big tax bill.
 One way to possibly avoid additional financial hardship on businesses is to plan ahead by reducing or avoiding gains on excess distributions and shareholder loan repayments.
 The tax on excess distributions and shareholder loan repayments can hit business owners hard, even if their revenue is zero for the tax year.
 In addition, those that took the PPP (Paycheck Protection Program) loan could see an additional set of issues.

 How is shareholder basis calculated in an S-Corp?

 Shareholder basis in an S-Corp increases when shareholders put money into the company through capital contributions and loans, plus any income the company earns.
 Shareholder basis is reduced by losses and money paid back to the shareholder.
 Shareholders can take losses as long as they have basis in the company.
 For example, if John Smith opens an S-Corp and contributes $20,000 to it, he can take up to $20,000 in losses.
 Losses in excess of basis are suspended and carried forward to following years, when John has adequate basis to take them.